gvwilson/thirdbit/src/fiction/iffy/index.md

 half-crawling in places,
 as the rumbling grew louder.

-Ignacio whooped.
+Edson whooped.
-She twisted to look over her shoulder just in time to see the herd of musk ox crest the ridge behind them, shoulder to shoulder and galloping straight at Ignacio.
+She twisted to look over her shoulder just in time to see the herd of musk ox crest the ridge behind them, shoulder to shoulder and galloping straight at Edson.

 She expected him to run.
 Why wasn't he running?